flaviendelangle/blog/src/markdown-pages/ssr.md

 ### For static data, use the React context

 The more complex our application became, the more we needed small static data like the current language of the user, the query arguments, the device family, ...
-At first we tried to put a lot of logic in the components.
-However we quickly realised that I could hardly scale.
+At first we tried to put a lot of logic in the components themselves.
+However we quickly realised that it could hardly scale.
 We then decided to compute all these information in *_app.js* and *_document.js* and to use React context to dispatch it to the rest of the application.

 #### Page related data (ex: query)

 Most of the data handled by these contexts is relative to the page the user is currently visiting.
-If he use an internal link, these data must be updated accordingly.
+If he uses an internal link, these data must be updated accordingly.

 That's why we decided to use *_app.js* to compute them.
-It's important to remember that *_app.js* is executed both on the Server and on the Client.
+It's important to remember that *_app.js* is executed both on the server and on the client.
 Therefore your functions must be able to create the same data with the server variables (often **req**) and the client variables (often **window**).

 ```js